mcfnord/cem/src/sforce.md

 should take.
 I tailored the code snippets, steps, and details to be clear and helpful (and accurate).
 I remember actual fighting-like-dogs events around this document, as it was a symbolic part of a re-invention of documentation for the Microsoft cloud initiated by a VP.
 I mediated some disagreements and engaged in a few.
 We shipped a document and new doc framework that has stood up over some time!
-(Do note there's new writing in this document that wasn't in my original.)
 - **EDITED MYSELF?:** Yes.

-### Sample Two: What Humans Want From Machines
+### Sample Two: Helping Humans through Cognitive Science

 - **SAMPLE:** [Human Interface Guide](http://tucc.us/docs/hig.pdf)
 - **MY ROLE:** Constructed publication from diverse source materials and interviews.
 - **EDITED MYSELF?:** Yes.

-### Sample Three: Company Vision
+### Sample Three: Company (Blurred) Vision

 - **SAMPLE:** [Engineering Roadmap](http://tucc.us/docs/roadmap_blur.png)
 - **MY ROLE:**